Discarding Expired Medication

 How to safely throw away unused and expired medications.

-The SMARxT public service campaign urges people to be kinder to the environment.
-Now, when you toss your leftover or expired pills and syrups, you should pour them into a sealable plastic bag.
-(If the medication is a pill or capsule, dissolve it in water first.)
+Prepare for the trash.
+If the drug label has no disposal instructions and there are no take-back programs in your area, dispose of unused medications with your household trash.
+But first, put them into a sealable plastic bag (if the medication is a pill or capsule, dissolve it in a bit of water first.)
 Then, add kitty litter or used coffee grounds to the bag before tossing it in the household trash.
-The granules will absorb the liquid and make it less attractive to pets and small children.
-Finally, to prevent identity theft, remove and destroy personal information from medicine bottles before recycling.
+The granules will absorb the liquid and make it less attractive to pets and small children and less recognizable to people searching your trash for drugs.